Cultural Robustness and Diversity

 3. Experiment with different approaches (system prompts, parameters, etc.)

-4. Submit in JSONL format by mid-May 2025
+4. Submit in JSONL format by May 7, 2026

 5. Receive scores and analyze which conditions work best